 Digital media and communication have come to define our generation.
 One area of viral marketing that has stumped me is crowdfunding.

 Crowdfunding is the practice of financing a project or ventures through small monetary contributions from a large number of people, typically via the Internet.
 The crowdfunding model is fueled by three forces: the project initiator who proposes the idea and/or project to be funded; individuals or groups who support the idea; and a moderating organization (the ‘platform’) that brings the parties together to launch the idea.
 In the last three years, the crowdfunding industry has grown exponentially to over $5.1 billion raised online worldwide in 2013.

 We have all heard of crowdfunding giant Kickstarter but many niche sites such as SeedInvest, Fundable, Indiegogo, and GoFundMe have now emerged.
 As crowdfunding becomes increasingly mainstream have you been motivated to participate?

-I recently helped fund a movie that told of the story of a non-profit organization that helps change the lives of countless women in Uganda, Africa.
-As a ‘funder’ I had the opportunity to attend the movie premier and watch a film that I believe will influence and inspire audiences across the globe.
-However, not all crowdfunding stories have a happy ending.
-According to Forbes less than 41% of Kickstarter campaigns get funded and only 9% of projects achieved funding goals on Indiegogo.
+I recently helped fund a movie that told the story of a non-profit organization that helps change the lives of countless women in Uganda, Africa.
+As a ‘funder,’ I had the opportunity to attend the movie premier and watch a film that I believe will influence and inspire audiences across the globe.
+However, not all crowdfunding stories have happy endings.
+According to Forbes, less than 41% of Kickstarter campaigns get funded and only 9% of projects achieved funding goals on Indiegogo.
 So if a product or service never makes it to market, where does all of the invested money go?

 - Set an amount of money to raise in a given time period.
 Once the fundraising target is reached, the funds are released.
 The investors tend to get kickbacks; stickers, names on a wall, first edition products, etc.